2010 IIHF Women's Challenge Cup of Asia

 The 2010 IIHF Women's Challenge Cup of Asia was the inaugural tournament of the IIHF Women's Challenge Cup of Asia (CCoA).
-It was hosted in Shanghai during 10 April to 14 April and was organized and managed by the International Ice Hockey Federation (IIHF).
+It was hosted in Shanghai from 10 April to 14 April and was organized and managed by the International Ice Hockey Federation (IIHF).
 Games were played at the Taipei Arena in Shanghai University City International Ice Hockey Arena.
 China 1 won the tournament, winning all of its five games and defeating Japan in the final 2–1.